aelkouhen/aelkouhen.github.io/_posts/data-snow/data-snowflake-part-1.md

 - OpenJDK <= 15.0.2,
 - a Snowflake user for streaming Snowpipe with an SSH key defined as the authentication method.

 First, you need to create a separate user that you are going to use for Streaming Snowpipe.
 Please remember to replace <YOURPUBLICKEY> with the corresponding details.
-In this case, you need to remove the begin/end comment lines from the key file (e.g. —–BEGIN PUBLIC KEY—–), but please keep the new-line characters.
+In this case, you need to remove the begin/end comment lines from the key file (e.g.  - –BEGIN PUBLIC KEY - –), but please keep the new-line characters.

 {% highlight sql linenos %}
 create user snowpipe_streaming_user password='',  default_role = accountadmin, rsa_public_key='<YOURPUBLICKEY>';